holochain/docs-pages/src/pages/resources/index.md

 * **`holochain`** is the Holochain runtime, or [conductor](/resources/glossary/#conductor).
 * **`hc`** is an all-purpose developer tool that:
+    * scaffolds a project directory structure, build config, and boilerplate CRUD code for a new hApp
     * packages a [DNA manifest](/resources/glossary/#dna-manifest) file and one or more [zomes](/resources/glossary/#zome) (in WASM bytecode) into a [DNA bundle](/resources/glossary/#dna-bundle)
     * packages one or more DNAs into a hApp
     * manages Holochain conductor 'sandboxes' --- configuration files and working folders that can be used to repeatably spin up conductors for testing
     * spawns hApps and UIs for testing
+    * runs JavaScript-based integration test scripts
+    * runs a local copy of peer discovery and WebRTC signalling services
     * see [`holochain_cli` docs](https://docs.rs/holochain_cli/latest/holochain_cli) for more info
-* **`lair-keystore`** is Holochain's [keystore](https://github.com/holochain/lair){target=_blank} for generating and signing with cryptographically secure keys.
+* **`lair-keystore`** is Holochain's [keystore](https://github.com/holochain/lair) for generating and signing with cryptographically secure keys.
 Use this command for initialization, configuration, and running of a Lair keystore.
 During normal operation, `holochain` will automatically spawn a `lair` process if it doesn't find one running.
-* **Holochain Launcher** is meant for users to find, install, and run hApps.
+* **Holochain Launcher** is an end-user runtime, meant for finding, installing, and running hApps.
 It runs in a WebView container (currently Tauri, but we're migrating to Electron) which also hosts the UIs of installed hApps.
 Developers can also turn on 'developer mode' and publish their hApps to a built-in hApp store.
     * [Download the latest Launcher release from GitHub](https://github.com/holochain/launcher/releases)

 ## Libraries